UCSBarchlab/OpenTPU/README.md

 # UCSB ArchLab OpenTPU Project

-The OpenTPU project provides a programmable framework for creating machine learning acceleration hardware.
+OpenTPU is an open-source re-implementation of Google's Tensor Processing Unit (TPU).

-This project is a an attempt at an open-source version of Google's Tensor Processing Unit (TPU).
 The TPU is Google's custom ASIC for accelerating the inference phase of neural network computations.

-We used details from Google's paper titled "In-Datacentre Performance Analysis of a Tensor Processing Unit" (https://arxiv.org/abs/1704.04760) which is to appear at ISCA2017.
+Our design is based on details from Google's paper titled "In-Datacentre Performance Analysis of a Tensor Processing Unit" (https://arxiv.org/abs/1704.04760), which is to appear at ISCA2017.
+However, no formal spec, interface, or ISA has yet been published for the TPU.

 #### The OpenTPU is powered by PyRTL (http://ucsbarchlab.github.io/PyRTL/).